NickP2791/react-simple-calculator/README.md

 ## Description

-The project is the 5th and final required project for the React certification through freeCodeCamp.
+The project is the 4th project for the React certification through freeCodeCamp.

-### See it LIVE right [here](https://nickp2791.github.io/pomodoro-react/)
+### See it LIVE right [here](https://nickp2791.github.io/react-simple-calculator/)

 #### Technologies